 Stockholm in 24 hours

-And don't miss Gamla Stan, Stockholm's oldest attraction and one of the best preserved medieval city centers in the world.
-Walk through the small winding streets lined with stores full of handicrafts, antiques and art galleries, and stop at a cozy café.
-The Royal Palace and Stockholm Cathedral (where the royal wedding was held in the summer of 2010) are also located in Gamla Stan.
+Proceed to Gamla Stan, Stockholm's oldest district and one of the best-preserved medieval city centers in the world.
+Walkthrough the winding streets lined with stores full of handicrafts, antiques, and art galleries.
+Stop at a cozy café.
+The Royal Palace and Stockholm Cathedral are also in Gamla Stan.

 To experience Stockholm from the water, hop aboard a sightseeing boat and let it take you for a tour.
 To get a cultural injection, don’t miss the Vasa Museum on the green island of Djurgården and the Abba Museum close by.
 For dinner, make your way to Södermalm where you´ll find a great selection of restaurants.